 Learning about Technology

-intervention by design: the use of practical and intellectual resources to develop products and systems (technological outcomes) that expand human possibilities by addressing needs and realising opportunities.
+Design is: The use of practical and intellectual resources to create and develop products and systems (technological outcomes) that expand human possibilities by addressing needs and realising opportunities.

 At the heart of the “good old number 8” New Zealander is a technology practitioner, skilled by adversity, isolation and necessity, in adapting and innovation.
 Using the materials around him and inventing those that arent.